ZhymabekRoman/Exagear-For-Termux/README.md

 # Exagear For Termux

+## CAUTON: WE HAVE SOME SERIOUS ISSUES!
+SEE in ISSUES section below

 **Exagear For Termux** - Non official modified version of Exagear for Termux and proot based environemnts - Anlinux, AndroNix, UserLand and etc. The main goal of the project is to achieve the possibility of a stable and fast replacement of QEMU user mode with proot, which is very slow and not stable.
 No root access required.

 ## What is Exagear?